 Yes, it's faster to write.
 Yes, copy/paste and find/replace and proper undo support are wonderful things to have.

 But it's less immediate.
 Most importantly, there's no hot code replacement: you can't change scripts while they're running.
 Granted, I don't miss this as much as I thought I would.
 (And I'm working on a design that gently reminds you of this difference.)
 But there is a sense of delight in changing a number input in Scratch and seeing the running project instantly reflect that change.

 There are some other drawbacks which are really difficult or outright impossible to fix:

-In tosh, you can only arrange scripts horizontally.
+In tosh, you can only arrange scripts vertically.

 Scratch (particularly 2.0, with its new cleanup algorithm) encourages you to arrange scripts spatially: you can put two functions next to each other to make them easier to read together on a wide screen.

 Personally I dislike this, so tosh "cleaning up" the scripts into a single vertical column doesn't bother me.
 But not everyone agrees: some people value being able to arrange the scripts however they want.

 This is a bug in phosphorus, which I'm using to preview projects.
 Fixing it myself is prohibitively expensive, so it's not going to happen!

 You can't click and drag on sprites to move them around.

 One tester told me: "I didn't realize how much the interactive stage was a part of the Scratch experience until I tried to drag sprites to position them."